 The Timer/Counter can be clocked internally, via the prescaler, or asynchronously clocked from the TOSC1/2 pins, as detailed later in this section.
 The asynchronous operation is controlled by the Asynchronous Status Register (ASSR).
 The Clock Select logic block controls which clock source the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the Clock Select logic is referred to as the timer clock (clk{T0}).
+The output from the clock select logic is referred to as the timer clock ( $clk{T0}$ ).

 The double buffered Output Compare Register (OCR0) is compared with the Timer/Counter value at all times.
-The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare pin (OC0).
-See "Output Compare Unit" on page 95. for details.
-The Compare Match event will also set the Compare Flag (OCF0) which can be used to generate an Output Compare interrupt request.
+The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OC0).
+See "Output Compare Unit" on page 94. for details.
+The compare match event will also set the compare flag (OCF0) which can be used to generate an output compare interrupt request.

+Definitions

-Definitions Many register and bit references in this datasheet are written in general form.
+Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 0.
-However, when using the register or bit defines in a program, the precise form must be used, that is TCNT0 for accessing Timer/Counter0 counter value and so on.
+However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT0 for accessing Timer/Counter0 counter value and so on).

-The definitions in Table 51 are also used extensively throughout this section.
+The definitions in Table 51 are also used extensively throughout the document.